 - Let it dry for about 24 hours.

-Install Cabinets for Built-Ins
+Installing Cabinets for Built-Ins

 A note about spacing.
-I wanted my cabinet flush along the door frame for when I build the shelving above the cabinets.
+I wanted my cabinet flush against the door frame for when I build the shelving above the cabinets.
 There’s a gap on one side of the cabinet that will be filled in another step.
 Stock cabinetry does not come in the exact dimensions of your walls, so you have to get creative.